CIS-Spring-2023/project-cis_4339_project_-21/frontend/README.md

 #### LOGIN INFORMATION ####
 To log in as a viewer use:
-Username: viewer
+Username: vuser
-Password: v
+Password: vpassword

 To log in as a editor use:
-Username: editor
+Username: euser
-Password: e
+Password: epassword